 Their personalities sometimes clashed

-McClanahan explained that in real life, their unique personalities at times were too different to harmonize, as she said in her 2006 conversation with the Archive of American Television.
-She touched specifically on her relationship with Bea Arthur.
+McClanahan explained that in real life, their unique personalities at times were too different to harmonize.
+She touched on her relationship with Bea Arthur:

-“Bea and I didn’t have a lot of relationship going on,” McClanahan admitted.
+“Bea and I didn’t have a lot of relationship going on,” McClanahan admitted in a 2006 conversation with the Archive of American Television.
 “Bea is a very, very eccentric woman.
 For instance, she wouldn’t go to lunch unless Betty would go with her.
 She wouldn’t go to dinner between shows in our bathrobes unless Betty would walk across the tarmac with her to the cafeteria.
 She was very dependent on having everything be as it always had been.”

 The Blanche Devereaux actor added, “I was anything but that.
-I was ‘Let’s create the moment.'”
+I was, ‘Let’s create the moment.'”